Contracting in the Czech Republic: A Guide for International Contractors

 Work as a self-employed freelancer

 It can be simple to work as a self-employed EU citizen with their ‘freedom to travel’ rights, and you just have to set up the contract and agree with your client on payment terms.
-Non-EU nationals will have to navigate the zivno visa application and requirements to work as an independent freelancer.
+Non-EU nationals will have to navigate the zivno visa application and requirements to work as independent freelancers.

 Set up your own limited company

 You may have your own limited company, or want to set one up in the Czech Republic, and once again for EU citizens that is possible.
 Your client will contract with your limited company which will lease you out to perform the work.
-You will pay corporate tax of 19% on retained earnings, which is slightly higher than the personal income tax.
+You will pay a corporate tax of 19% on retained earnings, which is slightly higher than the personal income tax.

 Work with an umbrella company in the Czech Republic

 Non-EU citizens or contractors who are new to the Czech Republic can work through an umbrella company, which will act as a third party to the contract.
-Your client will pay the umbrella company, who will, in turn, withhold your taxes and contributions before issuing you payment.
+Your client will pay the umbrella company, which will, in turn, withhold your taxes and contributions before issuing you payment.
 The umbrella company may be able to sponsor your work visa as well, which would take the form of an ‘Employee Card’ that is also a long-term residence permit.